top of page

 Recognizing Power Imbalances in Decision Making

 This activity makes visible the ways in which power works in society but more particularly, in the context of joint decision-making.
-It also examines the ways in which power reinforces stereotypes about how power is distributed in society.
-It can also offer an opportunity to challenge power.
+It examines how power reinforces stereotypes, but it also offers opportunities to challenge traditional power dynamics.

 Learning Goals